Salvador Heresi: Minister of Justice (2018)

 Upon the resignation of Pedro Pablo Kuczynski's from the Presidency, Heresi was appointed and confirmed as Minister of Justice and Human Rights on April 2, 2018, by the succeeding president, Martín Vizcarra.

 In July 2018, after only three months into his tenure, a series of wiretaps were published by the press, which recorded members of the National Council of the Magistrature speaking with prominent businessmen, judges and politicians, which showed vast cronyism within the justice system.
 One of the released recordings revealed Supreme Court justice César Hinostroza and Heresi sharing thoughts on a future legislative initiative.
-Although the conversation was not deemed illegal, Heresi was questioned on his association with Hinostroza.
+Although the conversation was not deemed illegal, Heresi was questioned regarding his association with Hinostroza.
 As further recordings were released, proving the corrupt management of the Magistrature Council, Heresi was fired by president Martín Vizcarra, and tendered his resignation on July 13.
 His resignation was accepted on July 20, 2018, and was replaced in the cabinet by congressman Vicente Zeballos.

 Return to Congress and Permanent Assembly

-Following his disgraceful exit from the Vizcarra administration, Heresi returned to his seat in Congress, and proved his discrepancies with the government in the following months.
+Following his disgraceful exit from the Vizcarra administration, Heresi returned to his seat in Congress and proved his discrepancies with the government in the following months.
 Although he remained as Secretary General of Peruvians for Change, Heresi quit the party's parliamentary caucus in November 2018.
-The subsequent events curtailed a division within the caucus, and Heresi declared his opposition to Vicarra with a half of the caucus.
-The party changed its name to Contigo in February 2019, to mark distance with Pedro Pablo Kuczynski's initials.
+The subsequent events curtailed a division within the caucus, and Heresi declared his opposition to Vicarra with half of the caucus.
+The party changed its name to Contigo in February 2019 to mark distance from Pedro Pablo Kuczynski's initials.

-In July 2019, Heresi was recruited as Pedro Olaechea's second running mate for the Presidency of Congress.
+In July 2019, Heresi was recruited as Pedro Olaechea's second running mate for the presidency of Congress.
 Olaechea's list was supported by the opposition led by Popular Force and the Peruvian Aprista Party.
-Heresi was sworn as Second Vice President of Congress on July 27, 2019.
+Heresi was sworn in as Second Vice President of Congress on July 27, 2019.

-Into two months in the congressional leadership, on September 30, 2019, president Martín Vizcarra constitutionally dissolved the Peruvian Congress after his cabinet was factually denied confidence.
-Heresi staunchly opposed the dissolution, remarking on Vizcarra's decision as unconstitutional and a "coup d'état".
-He continued serving in Congress as part of the un-dissolvable Permanent Assembly in his position as Second Vice President.
+Two months into the congressional leadership, on September 30, 2019, President Martín Vizcarra constitutionally dissolved the Peruvian Congress after his cabinet was factually denied confidence.
+Heresi staunchly opposed the dissolution, remarking on Vizcarra's decision as unconstitutional and a "coup d'état."
+He continued serving in Congress as part of the undissolvable Permanent Assembly in his position as Second Vice President.

 In an attempt to continue in Congress following its dissolution, Heresi ran unsuccessfully for the Lima constituency list of Contigo at the 2020 parliamentary snap election.
-He attained less than 9,000 votes, and his party placed last in the voter turnout with 0.9% of the popular vote at national level.
-Following his electoral defeat, Heresi announced his retirement from politics, and resigned both as Secretary General and to the party.
+He attained less than 9,000 votes, and his party placed last in the voter turnout with 0.9% of the popular vote at the national level.
+Following his electoral defeat, Heresi announced his retirement from politics and resigned both as secretary general and from the party.